Growth fails when readiness is assumed.

 The Systems Foundation

-The six core systems, supporting data, and integrations are assessed against the growth choice to determine whether the systems foundation is connected, trusted, and able to support the selected choice before execution, reporting, automation, or AI scale.
+The six core systems, supporting data, and integrations are assessed against the growth choice to determine whether the systems foundation is connected, trusted, and able to support execution, reporting, automation, and AI.

 The Marketing Workflow icon